-Frank Monaghan is a Senior Lecturer in the Department of Applied Linguistics and English Language at the Open University, which he joined in 2003 after working as an EAL and English teacher in a large, multilingual comprehensive in Central London for twenty years.
+Frank Monaghan is an Honorary Associate of the4 School of Languages and Applied Linguistics at the Open University, which he joined in 2003 after working as an EAL and English teacher in a large, multilingual comprehensive in Central London for twenty years.

 He is a co-opted member of NALDIC (the National Association for Language Development in the Curriculum), the UK's EAL professional Association and editor of NALDIC Quarterly.

-His expertise and research interests are in bilingualism, EAL and mathematics, the teaching of English, language and art, and the language of football fans and their banners.
+His expertise and research interests are in Linguistic Landscapes, bilingualism, EAL and mathematics, language and art, and the language of football fans and their banners.

 He supports Liverpool Football Club.

 Senior Lecturer in Education and Language Studies, The Open University

 EAL Teacher, Literacy & Numeracy Coordinator, North Westminster Community School

 Lektor in English Language and Literature, Mannheim University, West Germany